StardustXR/website/docs/01-get-started/03-setup-openxr.md

 Check the [hardware table](https://lvra.gitlab.io/docs/hardware/) (for Monado/WiVRn support) to ensure your hardware and headset are compatible.
 If you're using a Nvidia card, you'll need to install [proprietary drivers]((https://rpmfusion.org/Howto/NVIDIA).
 If you're using a modern Nvidia card on Fedora (with RPMFusion) or Ultramarine, this command will install the driver:
 ```
 sudo dnf install akmod-nvidia
+sudo akmods
+# Wait for this to finish before rebooting, this may take up to 15 minutes
 ```
 AMD graphic cards currently do not require drivers.
 <h3>